What to know about the omicron variant of the coronavirus

 For one, its genetic profile is unique from other circulating variants, meaning it represents a new lineage of the virus.

 The new variant is distinct from other variants in another critical way: There’s a greater number of mutations.
-The “very unusual constellation of mutations,” with more than 30 in the spike protein, is a “concern for predicted immune evasion and transmissibility,” said Tulio de Oliveira, director of the Center for Epidemic Response and Innovation in South Africa.
+Tulio de Oliveira, director of the Center for Epidemic Response and Innovation in South Africa, said there are more than 30 mutations in the spike protein, the part of the virus that binds to human cells, allowing it to gain entry.

-But the wide array of mutations doesn’t necessarily make the variant a greater threat, according to experts, who caution that more research is needed.
+Scientists are worried that could mean omicron is more transmissible and better at evading the body’s immune defenses, making vaccines less effective.

 “The one good news, if there’s any good news, is that this variant, the B.1.1.529, can be detected by one particular PCR assay,” de Oliveira said at a news conference, meaning diagnostic labs can quickly identify the new variant rather than having to rely on whole genome sequencing.

-Jesse Bloom, a virologist at the Fred Hutchinson Cancer Research Center who has conducted mutational scanning experiments for the B.1.1.529 variant, noted that three mutations of the variant could make the virus a more elusive target for antibodies produced through vaccines or prior infection.
+Jesse Bloom, a virologist at the Fred Hutchinson Cancer Research Center who has conducted mutational scanning experiments for the B.1.1.529 variant, noted that three mutations of the variant could make the virus a more elusive target for antibodies produced through vaccines or prior infection but cautioned that there is still much to learn.

-“What that’s going to mean for how likely people are to get infected, even they’ve been vaccinated, it’s too early to say,” Bloom said, noting that more traditional experiments should provide more data.
+“What that’s going to mean for how likely people are to get infected, even if they’ve been vaccinated, it’s too early to say,” Bloom said, noting that more traditional experiments should provide more data.
 “But having a drop in the antibody neutralization is never a good thing.”

 What’s being done about it?